trsvax/tapestry-bootstrap/README.md

 table to be formated by Bootstrap

 ## Using BeanEditForm
-as with Grid an fwtype parameter will format the form with Boostrap. based on [Forms](http://twitter.github.com/bootstrap/base-css.html#forms)
+as with Grid an fwtype parameter will format the form with Bootstrap. based on [Forms](http://twitter.github.com/bootstrap/base-css.html#forms)

 ## Customizing Bootstrap: